chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 On a miss, they are insulted, angered, inflexible, see through your lies, or demand something of you which costs you dearly.
 Their response should introduce new dangers or complications.

 Compel may also be used to bring combat to a non-violent conclusion.
 Your approach dictates the stat you use—typically +iron when you threaten with further violence, +heart when you attempt to surrender or reason with them, and +shadow when you use trickery.
 Your foe must have a reason to be open to your approach.
-If unsure, Ask the Oracle.
+If unsure, Ask for Inspiration.

 #### Sojourn